chengq220/Linear-Regression-Model/README.md

 # Linear-Regression-Model
-Implementation of a simple linear regression machine learning model to predict the output y of a (almost) linear line in the form of y = ax + b
+Implementation of a simple linear regression machine learning model to predict the output y of a (almost) linear line in the form of y = ax + b. (kinda not working)

 Libraries
 1. Numpy